 Rosetta Loreta Bedroom October 06th, 2017

-Edda Braune Bedroom September 11th, 2017
+Edda Braune Bathroom September 20th, 2017

 Edda Braune Bathroom September 20th, 2017

 Collect and curate interesting details – a giant seashell a small bust and real art on the walls will add a storied feel.
 Splurge on a few luxury bath items to display (and use).
 Stow all unsightly items behind closed doors or in boxes or bins.
 It's true that if your existing bath fixtures consist of a pink sink and lemon yellow tile you will be hard pressed to create the black and white palette this look calls for.
 If you have a bit more time and savings to invest in your bathroom makeover adding wallpaper or a dark paint color to the upper walls and white paneling below (less pricey than retiling) will go far.
 If you are considering replacing the sink having a vintage cabinet or table fitted with a simple sink bowl can be a creative solution.
 While you are at it remove that medicine cabinet and hang a pretty mirror instead.

 Manya Matveev Bathroom September 19th, 2017